jesusbn09/javascript-repository/README.md

 # javascript-repository
-Here I put everything I have learned about JavaScript, such as theory, practices and much, much more.
+Here I put everything I have learned about JavaScript, such as theory, practices and much, much more...